Career Timeline of Jill Biden: Major Achievements and Milestones

 January 2013: Start of Second Term as Second Lady

-In January 2013, Jill Biden began her second term as Second Lady, continuing her support for military personnel, including visits to rehabilitation facilities.
+In January 2013, Jill Biden began her second term as Second Lady, continuing her involvement in supporting military personnel and families.

-In 2014, Jill Biden campaigned for several Democratic candidates during the U.S. midterm Congressional elections, including Mark Udall in Colorado and Michelle Nunn in Georgia.
+During the 2014 U.S. midterm Congressional elections, Jill Biden campaigned for various Democratic candidates, including Mark Udall in Colorado and Michelle Nunn in Georgia.

-During the Fall 2015 semester, Jill Biden continued to teach at NOVA, handling a full load of five classes.
+In the Fall of 2015, Jill Biden continued to teach at NOVA, handling a full load of five classes.

-February 2017: Launch of Biden Foundation and Chair of Save the Children
+February 2017: Launch of the Biden Foundation and Chair of Save the Children

-In February 2017, Jill Biden and her husband launched the Biden Foundation to pursue causes they cared about, like preventing violence against women and supporting community colleges and military families.
+In February 2017, Jill Biden and her husband launched the Biden Foundation to pursue their shared causes.
 That same month, she was named board chair of Save the Children.

-In May 2017, Jill Biden gave the keynote address at a commencement for Milwaukee Area Technical College, emphasizing the importance of education.
+In May 2017, Jill Biden delivered the keynote address at a commencement for Milwaukee Area Technical College.

 July 2017: Keynote Address at California Teachers Summit